Pillaiyar Theru Kadaisi Veedu

-Pillaiyar Theru Kadaisi Veedu is a 2011 Tamil-language romantic drama film written and directed by newcomer Thirumalai Kishore.
+Pillaiyar Theru Kadaisi Veedu (also known by the initialism PKTV) is a 2011 Indian Tamil-language drama film written and directed by newcomer Kishore Tirumala, and produced by R. B. Choudary of Super Good Films.
 The film stars Jithan Ramesh and Sanchita Padukone, while Suhasini, Jayaprakash, Prakash Raj, Soori, and Bose Venkat play supporting roles.
-The film is the 81st from Ramesh's home production Super Good Films.
-The score was by Telugu composer Chakri in his debut and only Tamil film he had worked so far.
-The film released on 24 June 2011.
+It was released on 24 June 2011.

 Plot

-Ganesan (Jithan Ramesh) is a happy-go-lucky youth in a village.
+Ganesan is a happy-go-lucky youth in a village.
 A great admirer of actor-director T. Rajendar, he spends time with his friends.
-This is ridiculed by his father (Jayaprakash).
-Ganesh's life takes a turn when he comes across Sandhya (Sanchita Padukone).
+This is ridiculed by his father.
+Ganesan's life takes a turn when he comes across Sandhya.
 She is a friend of his sister, who comes on a vacation to the village.
 He admires her beauty and falls for her.
-When Ganesh gathers guts to open his heart to Sandhya, enters Valli (Suhasini), Ganesh's uncle's (Ilavarasu) daughter.
-Fearing that her father will get her married to a local goon named Durai (Bose Venkat), she decides to marry Ganesh.
-Suddenly, Sandhya falls ill, and Ganesh takes her to the hospital.
-He is shocked when the doctor (Prakash Raj) informs that she has pancreatic cancer and will die in a few months.
-Ganesh, in a bid to keep her happy until her death, marries her and comes home.
+When Ganesan gathers guts to open his heart to Sandhya, enters Valli, daughter of Ganesan's uncle.
+Fearing that her father will get her married to a local goon named Durai, she decides to marry Ganesan.
+Suddenly, Sandhya falls ill, and Ganesan takes her to the hospital.
+He is shocked when the doctor informs that she has pancreatic cancer and will die in a few months.
+Ganesan, in a bid to keep her happy until her death, marries her and comes home.
 Unfortunately, he incurs his father's wrath and is driven out of the house.
-However, a sudden twist in the plot causes the movie to end on an emotional note.
+However, a sudden twist in the plot causes the film to end on an emotional note.